openedx/edx-platform/docs/en_us/mobile/source/SFD_mobileFAQ.rst

 How do I change my download settings?
 ========================================

 #.
-In the upper left corner of your home page, tap the menu icon.
+In the upper left corner of your **My Courses** page, tap the menu icon.

    .. image:: /Images/Mob_Menu.png
       :width: 300
-      :alt: Mobile home page with menu in upper left corner circled
+      :alt: Mobile "My Courses" page with an arrow pointing to the menu in the upper left corner

 #.
 In the list that appears, locate **SETTINGS: Download only on Wi-Fi**, and then tap the option's current setting to change it.